LayanAhmad04/resume-checker/README.md

 - Uses OpenAI’s GPT model to compare resumes with job descriptions and produce weighted scores and justifications.

 ### Resume Parsing and Information Extraction
-- Automatically extracts candidate name, email, and text content from PDF, DOCX, and TXT resumes using spaCy and PyMuPDF.
+- Automatically extracts candidate name, email, and text content from PDF, DOCX, DOC, and TXT resumes using spaCy and PyMuPDF.

 ### Configurable Scoring Criteria
 - Define and adjust weights for categories like skills, experience, education, portfolio, and location through the dashboard.